watterott/HDMI-Adapter/docu/FAQ.md

 [BeagleBone](https://github.com/watterott/HDMI-Display/blob/master/docu/uEnv.txt),
 [CubieBoard](https://github.com/watterott/HDMI-Display/blob/master/docu/boot.scr),
 [ODROID](https://github.com/watterott/HDMI-Display/blob/master/docu/boot.ini)
-*Note: We have not tested all configurations.)*
+*(Note: We have not tested all configurations.)*

 ## Which displays are compatible with HDMI to RGB Adapter board?
 All displays with the standard 40 pin connector (parallel RGB interface) are compatible.
-If the display has a touchpanel please make sure the jumpers are in the right position and the correct firmware is on the ATmega32u4 microcontroller, before connecting the screen.
+**If the display has a touchpanel please make sure the jumpers are in the right position and the correct firmware is on the ATmega32u4 microcontroller, before connecting the screen.**
-Here is also a [Displays Compatibility List](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md) and further infos.
+Here is a [Displays Compatibility List](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md) with further infos.

 ## Which bootloader is on the ATmega32u4?